 Fieldwork assessment Equipment Result Track erosion depth Place dowel across track, ensuring the ends of the dowel are level with the edges of the track where it meets the bush.
 Using a ruler, measure at 3 even spaces (a, b, c) across the track.
-Plot the depth across the cross section graph.
-1.5m dowel or strip of timber Ruler Depth 0cm -5cm -10cm -15cm -20cm Edges of track Soil compaction Insert wire probe into the soil applying a minimal and consistent amount of pressure.
+Plot the depth across the cross-section graph.
+1.5m dowel or strip of timber Ruler D 0cm Edges of track e -5cm -5cm pt -10cm -10cm -15cm -15cm -10cm -20cm Distance across track Soil compaction Insert wire probe into the soil applying a minimal and consistent amount of pressure.
 Ensure probe is entering soil and not hitting rock.
 Insert probe in the centre of the track and in the bush topsoil adjacent to the track.
-Soil compaction probe Compaction on track: Compaction in adjacent bush: Infiltration Push the infiltrometer ring 2cm into the soil, avoiding cracks and other holes in the ground.
+Soil compaction probe Compaction on track: Infiltration Push the infiltrometer ring 2cm into the soil, avoiding cracks and other holes in the ground.
 The ring should be nearly level for accurate testing.
 Use your finger to gently firm the soil around the inside edge of the ring to prevent leakage of water here.
 Carefully pour 500ml of water into the ring and note the time.
 Stop timing when the surface is just glistening.
 A higher rate of infiltration will mean your soil will absorb rainfall more quickly, resulting in less run off and erosion.
 Complete this test on the track and in the bush topsoil adjacent to the track.
-Infiltrometer Water Measuring jug Stopwatch Infiltration time on track: Infiltration time in adjacent bush:
+Infiltrometer Water Measuring jug Stopwatch Water leasuring jug